Real Symmetric Matrices with Partitioned Eigenvalues: Dimension

 \section{Dimension}

 The dimension is an important invariant of any algebraic variety.
 We now give a formula for the dimension of the variety of $\lambda$-partitioned eigenvalues and show how it can be proved using the fact that this variety is the $O(n)$-orbit of a certain form of diagonal matrix.
+To use the algebraic definition of dimension, we study the complexification of $V_{\mathbb{R}}(\lambda)$, denoted $V_{\mathbb{C}}(\lambda)$, which is characterized by its parametrization.